List of palatal expanders: Bone-borne expander

 Bone supported expanders allow the forces to be applied directly to the maxilla.
 Bone-borne expanders fall into two categories, MARPE and palatal distractors.
 Common types of MARPE include MSE (maxillary skeletal expansion), and DOME (distraction osteogenesis maxillary expansion).
 MARPE appliances anchor to the palatal vault area of the maxilla using 4-6 mini-screws (or TADs) which allows for expansion in adults as well as prevents tipping as is common in tooth-borne expanders.
 Unlike Surgically Assisted Rapid Palatal Expansion (SARPE), due to the absence of LeFort 1 osteotomy significant expansion of not only the maxilla but also the pharynx and nasal cavity can be achieved, which can be very effective in treating obstructive sleep apnea.

 Comparison of different types

 Many studies have been performed and published regarding the comparison of these two different types of appliance.
-It is important to note that the discrepancy that exists between different studies that has to do with the type of appliances they used in each category.
+The discrepancy that exists between different studies that has to do with the type of appliances they used in each category.
 A tooth-borne appliance can be designed in many different ways and same with tissue-borne appliance.
 The expanding protocol, retention protocol, exact timepoint of when the expansion was measured are some of the factors that can influence the results between different studies.
 Therefore, when evaluating studies and making conclusions, it is important to keep these confounding factors in mind.
 Information here may be outdated within 5–10 years as new RCTs, systematic reviews & meta-analysis will be done and they may produce different results then what are stated below.